Antot-12/Spekulus/README.md

 ## 💡 What is Spekulus?

-Spekulus is more than just a mirror—it's a vision for a smarter way to live.
+Spekulus is more than just a mirror - it's a vision for a smarter way to live.
 It's an intelligent surface that provides personalized insights into your health, schedule, and environment without adding to your screen time.

 **The Problem It Solves:** Our lives are cluttered with notifications and apps spread across multiple devices.
-Spekulus aims to centralize the essential information you need to start your day—skin analysis, stress levels, weather, and smart home controls—into a single, beautifully integrated device.
+Spekulus aims to centralize the essential information you need to start your day - skin analysis, stress levels, weather, and smart home controls - into a single, beautifully integrated device.

 **Who It's For:**
 - **Tech-Savvy Individuals:** People who love integrating smart technology into their homes.